 Yerba mate offers drinkers many benefits similar to the benefits received from other drinks dosed with caffeine.
 Caffeine is a stimulant of the central nervous system that has the following effects on the human body:

 - Reduces fatigue: The caffeine in yerba mate is known to increase alertness in individuals and keep their minds sharp even in the wake of physical exhaustion.
 Yerba mate can also help prevent sleep in people who are forced to deprive themselves of rest.
+This property has made yerba mate a popular addition to energy drinks.
+The caffeine in this traditional South American drink provides a distinct energy boost

 - Increases productivity and creativity: Like coffee, drinking yerba mate is associated with sharpened synapses and quicker mental cross-associations.
 This makes it as popular with intellectuals as it is with athletes.